mmontag/chip-player-js/README.md

 designed to be hardware, platform and external dependency independant.
 It only uses standard C libraries.

-It also adds support for SF3 files (SF2 files compressed with ogg vorbis).
+It also adds support for SF3 files (SF2 files compressed with ogg vorbis) and remove the constraint of channel 9 (doesn't have to be a drum kit) : select bank 128 to use drum kits on any channel.

 FluidLite keeps very minimal functionnalities (settings and synth), therefore MIDI file reading, realtime MIDI events and audio output must be